ava-labs/hypersdk/abi/README.md

 - Multiple structs with the same name from different packages are not supported.
 - Maps are not supported; use slices (arrays) instead.
 - Built-in types include `codec.Address` and `codec.Bytes`.
-- Action names are also a type.
-So to serialize an action, refer to its type and any types it refers to recursively
+- In order to decode an action, find a type with the same name and all the other types mentioned in this type as field recursively.

 ## Code Generation
 Use cmd/abigen to automatically generate Go structs from JSON.
 For example: `go run ./cmd/abigen/ ./abi/testdata/abi.json ./example.go --package=testpackage`

+## Type list
+TODO:

+##